 - Security and compliance must be first-class citizens, enabled by default, as an integral part of your chosen DevOps platform.
 No more tool/context switching, or remembering to run a test or initiate a scan.

 - Security must be universal, meaning it supports all types of binaries, including cloud-native artifacts such as container images, and is tightly integrated throughout the artifact lifecycle and CI/CD pipeline.

-- Deep recursive, scanning is required across all dependencies, including container images — from the application layer through the OS layer.
-Some tools may not be able to automatically scan and identify the granular dependency tree all the way to the OS level without some serious heavy lifting on the developer side.
-Beware of these types of solutions.
-You want to make sure scanning is done automatically, by default, all the way to the core- particularly as more applications become containerized- with each image having multiple layers.
+- Deep recursive, scanning is required across all dependencies, including container images — from the application layer through the operating system (OS) layer.
+Beware of tools that can’t automatically scan and identify the granular dependency tree all the way to the OS level without heavy lifting from developers.

 3 — Future proof with cloud native: the modernization imperative

 As you modernize your applications to take advantage of modern cloud-native patterns and technologies like Kubernetes, remember that you still need to be able to update your legacy applications – and that not all your applications are containerized microservices (yet).

 An enterprise DevOps platform should support both cloud-native and legacy applications, so that you can manage the entire lifecycle for either type of application.
 This includes their binaries, CI/CD processes, security scanning, and more — without having to switch to a separate tool.

 Similarly, your DevOps platform has to be hybrid and multi-cloud, so that you can both consume it and use it to manage delivery pipelines across mixed environments of on-prem, private and public cloud, multi-cloud, and edge infrastructure.